-We finished blowing out the west side singletrack (Twin Lakes) last week bringing the entire 10 mile Laddies Loppet bike loop cleared with the leaf blower.
-We have begun fine tuning new trail built last fall off the main loop and now have this segment open and marked into the course.
+We now have a new trail segment open and marked into the course.
 This new segment is near the end of the main loop on the east side off Mother North Star ski trail and is called North Star extension on the Strava segments.
 It will be part of all courses.
-We will resume new trail building near Bullhead lake and the Bootleg Extension ski trail after a little more fine tuning on the new segment.
-We hope to open the new trail near Bullhead trail (3 mile loop) later this summer/early fall.
+We will resume new trail building near Bullhead lake and the Bootleg Extension ski trail when we are caught up on grounds chores.
+We hope to open the new trail near Bullhead trail (3 mile loop) later this fall.

 The mountain bike trails are open outside of rain/wet conditions.
 The “nature” of the mountain bike trails at Maplelag allow for quick drying and rideable conditions 6-12 hours after any precip.
 The trails can be described as classic, old school singletrack.
 Some sections are very technical with roots and rocks and a great test of skills!
 The Twin Lakes loop is recommended first for first time visitors to Maplelag with mountain bike experience and for first time or beginner riders, the Citizen loop is recommended.